Single-particle versus many-body phase coherence in an interacting Fermi gas

-\paragraph*{\bf{Introduction.}} Phase coherence is the ability of the quantum wave-function to retain its phase information.
+Phase coherence is the ability of the quantum wave-function to retain its phase information.
 For free particles, such notion is operatively inferred, for example, through the interference pattern in two slits experiments.
 When it comes to be referred to interacting quantum many particles systems, though, the notion of phase coherence is more involved.
-While the 'single particle coherence' can cooperate to establish a macroscopic coherence due to the off-diagonal long range order\cite{RevModPhys.34.694}, a difference emerges from particle statistics.
-Bosonic systems can condense and be described by a macroscopic wave function $\Phi \sim e^{i\phi}$, with a phase $\phi$ coinciding with the single-particle phase.
-For fermionic systems, instead, the Pauli principle hinders the occupancy of a single quantum level by particles with the same spin, and therefore the many-body coherence can be achieved from the single particles' coherence through a more complicated path.
-On one hand, a frictionless flow, the persistent current, occurring in metallic or superconducting small rings provides a characteristic trait of particle's coherence\cite{imry2002introduction,bleszynski2009persistent,tinkham2004introduction}.
-On the other hand, interacting fermions can define coherent phases of matter, with off-diagonal long range order and specific features of collective excitations\cite{leggett2006quantum}.
-We shall see that persistent currents and off-diagonal long range order in an interacting fermionic gas are indeed intertwined.
+While all quantum particles can generally cooperate to establish a macroscopic coherence \cite{blundell2003magnetism,RevModPhys.34.694}, bosons and fermions display two different behaviours.
+Bosonic systems can form a Bose-Einstein condensate and be described by a macroscopic wave-function $\Psi \sim e^{i\phi}$, with a phase $\phi$ coinciding with the single-particle phase.
+With the spectacular advances on atom trapping and cooling such phase coherence has been studied with unprecedented degree of control and precision of physical conditions.
+Although cold atoms systems are made of large but finite number of particles ($\sim10^5$), Bose-Einstein Condensate (BEC) provide a meaningful interference pattern as a result of self-averaging \cite{andrews1997observation,castin1997relative}. {Fundamental limits on fringes visibility are provided by phase diffusion \cite{PhysRevLett.77.3489,PhysRevA.88.063623}}.
+Bose Josephson effect is a direct test for BEC coherence \cite{PhysRevLett.95.010402,levy2007ac,cataliotti2001josephson,smerzi1997quantum}.
+The phase portrait of ultracold bosonic systems has been analysed recently through a series of interferometric experiments (heterodyne phase detection protocol) \cite{eckel2014interferometric,corman2014quench,mathew2015self}, within the emerging field of atomtronics \cite{amico2021roadmap,amico2021atomtronic}.